 My dad’s from Boston and my mom’s from Bangkok, so I split my time between the US and Thailand.
 After graduating from University of Maryland College Park, I spent the following seven years in the nonprofit and educational sectors in Washington, DC, and Bangkok.
 Throughout that time, I had the pleasure of traveling to 20+ countries, carrying bags I designed all the while – bags designed specifically for the traveling lifestyle.

 Families, friends, and even strangers, told me they wanted my bags.
 So, I switched careers and went back to school for fashion design at the Chanapatana International Design Institute (with Accademia Italiana in Florence, Italy).
 I started Borboleta (“butterfly” in Portuguese) in 2012 to share my designs with fellow travelers and professional women.

-In 2016, I asked my team to handle Borboleta and I moved to Florence, Italy, to pursue an MA from Polimoda International Institute of Fashion Design and Marketing.
+In 2016, I asked my team to handle Borboleta and I moved to Florence, Italy, to pursue an Master's Degree in Fashion Brand Management from Polimoda International Institute of Fashion Design and Marketing.

 Now I'm back working full time and hustling Borboleta while making sure our customers are happy with their Borboleta bags.

 A bit about why Borboleta is a social enterprise...